jhadida/nxp/docs/expr/match.md

 # Matching

-The previous [introduction](expr/intro) to expressions within NXP presented two different types of tokens (contents and composition), and talked about token multiplicity.
+In the [introduction](expr/intro), we presented two different types of tokens (contents and composition), and talked about how multiplicity is different from multiple distinct matches (tl;dr: contiguous matches are grouped under a single `TMatch` object).
 Here we expand on practical explanations of matching in NXP, and working with the output.

 ## Functions

 All `Token` objects implement the following methods:
 ```
-tok.match( cursor )         must match at the cursor's position
+tok.match( cursor )         must match from the current position
 tok.find( cursor )          advance cursor until a match is found
 tok.findall( cursor )       advance cursor until the end of the text
 tok.finditer( cursor )      generator implementation of findall